 Note: Remember to add your frequent flier miles to your flight booking.
 For example, I add my American Airlines program for my Qatar flight miles.

 What to Pack for Iran

 Packing for women is going to be more of an effort than for men.
 For men, simply don’t wear tank tops or shorts (it’s also against Islamic law).

 Clothing for Women

 Women living and traveling to Iran are required to cover their hair with a scarf as well as their whole body.
 While it is illegal not to wear a headscarf, modern women have made it into a fashion statement.
 Some with slight rebellion by only covering 2/3 of their hair.
 Long, loose tunics that cover the definition of a woman’s buttocks and curves are most recommended.
 As well as loose cardigans and Indian kurtas.
 I wore tight cotton leggings every day under my long tops that worked fine.
 Sandals are perfectly ok to wear.

 When you visit someone’s home, women may invite you to take off your headscarf and get comfortable in whatever clothing.
-It is safe to do so if they invite you to.
+It is safe to do so if they invite you to (even with men around).